Jeremiah 18 – Lessons at the Potter’s House

 Provide no atonement for their iniquity,

 Nor blot out their sin from Your sight;

 In the time of Your anger.

 a.
-Therefore deliver up their children to the famine, and pour out their blood: Jeremiah prayed a violent prayer against his enemies, asking for all kind of crisis and calamity to be poured out upon them both in this life (let their wives become widows) and in the next (provide no atonement for their iniquity).
+Therefore deliver up their children to the famine, and pour out their blood: Jeremiah prayed a violent prayer against his enemies, asking for all kinds of crises and calamity to be poured out upon them, both in this life (let their wives become widows) and in the next (provide no atonement for their iniquity).

 i.
 “Their relentless opposition and willful misunderstanding of his motives drew from him these demands for harsh vengeance.”
 (Cundall)